Skip to main content

 Overview

 Lawrence Carin earned the BS, MS, and PhD degrees in electrical engineering at the University of Maryland, College Park, in 1985, 1986, and 1989, respectively.
-In 1989 he joined the Electrical Engineering Department at Polytechnic University (Brooklyn) as an Assistant Professor, and became an Associate Professor there in 1994.
+In 1989 he joined the Electrical Engineering Department at Brooklyn Polytechnic Institute (now part of NYU) as an Assistant Professor, and became an Associate Professor there in 1994.
 In September 1995 he joined the Electrical and Computer Engineering (ECE) Department at Duke University, where he is now a Professor.
-He was ECE Department Chair from 2011-2014, the Vice Provost for Research from 2014-2019, and since 2019 he has served as Duke's Vice President for Research.
+He was ECE Department Chair from 2011-2014, and Vice Provost and Vice President for Research from 2014-2020.
+He was the Provost at King Abdullah University of Science & Technology (KAUST) from 2020-2023, returning to Duke in 2023.
 From 2003-2014 he held the William H. Younger Distinguished Professorship, and since 2018 he has held the James L. Meriam Distinguished Professorship.
-Dr. Carin's research focuses on machine learning (ML), artificial intelligence (AI) and applied statistics.
-He publishes widely in the main ML/AI conferences, and he has also engaged in translation of research to practice.
-He was co-founder of the small business Signal Innovations Group, which was acquired by BAE Systems in 2014, and in 2017 he co-founded the company Infinia ML.
+Dr. Carin's research focuses on machine learning (ML) and artificial intelligence (AI).
+He publishes widely in the main ML/AI forums, and has addressed many applications of AI, including in medicine and security.
+He was co-founder of the small business Signal Innovations Group, which was acquired by BAE Systems in 2014, and in 2017 he co-founded the company Infinia ML, which was acquired by Aspirion in 2023.
 He is an IEEE Fellow.

 Current Appointments & Affiliations